 “Sit, stay, and come are the three basic obedience commands that every dog should know,” says Brorsen.
 You can attempt to teach your pup a few simple commands by reading puppy training books or watching YouTube videos but the application isn’t always that easy as it looks.
 It takes time and consistency to nail down commands.
 It may be a lot less frustrating and time-consuming if you sign up for group training class at your local pet store or seek out a reputable dog trainer.
 “By taking classes you can prevent many issues before they arise.
 Group classes are more affordable than private lessons and I recommend all dog owners at least enroll in a puppy class for socialization,” says Brorsen.
 Chain pet stores offer group classes for around $100.
 “It is very important your puppy is socialized in the first seven months of age.
 This is a critical time for your dog to adapt and learn how to properly socialize with other dogs.
 It’s also good for the owners to learn what is proper play and what is too much,” says Brorsen.

 Lead me not into debtakedeka/Shutterstock

+A harness, leads, collars, grooming supplies, seat belts, feeding stations, seat covers for the car or sofa, doggy sweaters, and even life jackets are just a few miscellaneous expenses to take into consideration.
+To determine how much this may cost you—at least in the first year—consider the lifestyle you will have with your dog.
+How will she live in your home?
+Do you need a dog bed or will an old blanket suffice?
+Will you travel a lot with your dog?
 Consider the cost of a harness or travel carrier.
 Most importantly, research the breed you’re considering.
 Purebreds, in general are inclined to have more health issues because they’re usually bred from a limited gene pool.
 High maintenance dogs like border collies require a lot of exercise.
 The Cavalier King Charles spaniel is especially prone to mitral valve disease.
 Each breed has its own issues.
 You just have to decide if those issues are deal breakers.”Be proactive and do your research before getting a dog so your pup becomes a loving member of the family, not an additional burden in your life,” advises Brorsen.